fpsvogel/fpsvogel.com/src/_posts/2025-11-06-first-hacktoberfest-to-get-into-open-source.md

 <details>
 <summary>These nested <code>details</code> (detailses?) are rad.</summary>
-They remind me of <a href="https://riki.house">a previous version of the blog riki's house</a>, or the browser game/toy <a href="https://orteil.dashnet.org/nested">Nested</a>.
+They remind me of <a href="https://riki.house">a previous version of the blog "riki's house"</a>, or the browser game/toy <a href="https://orteil.dashnet.org/nested">Nested</a>.
 </details>

 <details>